Skip to contents

 • marginal effect: average effect of gdp across all countries.
 To get marginal (or average) predictions, we use predict_response(margin = "empirical").

 While the term “effect” referes to the strength of the relationship between a predictor and the response, “predictions” refer to the actual predicted values of the response.
-Thus, in the following, we will talk about conditional and marginal (or average) predictions.
+Thus, in the following, we will talk about conditional and marginal (or average) predictions (instead of effects).

 In a balanced data set, where all groups have the same number of observations, the conditional and marginal predictions are often similar (maybe slightly different, depending on the non-focal predictors).
 However, in unbalanced data, the conditional and marginal predicted values can largely differ.